lblcbc/Fuji/README.md

 * Sign in with Apple integration, connected to Firebase Authentication
 * Connected with RevenueCat API for app-subscriptions

-Main thing I would update:
-* Move date and time of day retrieving code line into functions where it's needed, rather than initialising once for that view.
-This fixes the minor task organisation issues when app isn't "refreshed" for a long time.

 ![MBS1](https://github.com/lblcbc/Fuji/assets/136857271/8ce7221c-3782-46d7-a0b1-21a0d8998d12)
 ![MBS2](https://github.com/lblcbc/Fuji/assets/136857271/ee991f82-c6b0-4087-acd7-1d568f6f8a8f)
 ![MB3](https://github.com/lblcbc/Fuji/assets/136857271/ac589d03-292c-438f-bb8c-59769dfb0e77)